DEFINITION SEMANTIC TAXONOMY CONTENT MANAGEMENT

 Related EntitiesNameDescription

-Concrete Entity is a class whose instances are classifed by an Ordered Class: it is the power instance of Ordered Class.
+Ordered Entity is a class whose sub-types are classifed by an Class of Ordered Entity: it is the power instance of Class of Ordered Entity.

 Examples: